Admission process

 tel.
 (61) 670 40 86, +48 780 386 015

-As soon as you fulfil all the above conditions, your status as an applicant will change to “accepted”.
+As soon as you fulfil all the above conditions, your status as an applicant will be changed to “accepted”.

 This means that you are accepted to the university and on October 1st you will become a student of the Collegium Da Vinci.